scienceai/blog/_posts/introducing-stan.md

 '[reproducibility crisis](http://www.nature.com/news/replication-studies-bad-copy-1.10634)'
 in science right now.
-Without a system to organize and keep track of the moving parts that make up any scientific project, it's incredibly challenging to even keep re-use your own work, nevermind someone else's work!
+Without a system to organize and keep track of the moving parts that make up any scientific project, it's incredibly challenging to even re-use your own work, nevermind someone else's work!
 We are passionate about making it easy for people to collaborate and share the amazing work that they are doing.
 In short, we are working to give you